matthew-gottlieb/MMA-867---Housing_Price_Prediction/README.md

 # MMA-867---Housing_Price_Prediction
-Competed in the Advanced Regression Techniques Housing Price Prediction competition on Kaggle, limited to using regression techniques only.
+Competed in the Advanced Regression Techniques Housing Price Prediction competition on Kaggle, limited to using Regression techniques only.